alsuren/alsuren.github.io/_drafts/2022-07-10-cargo-quickinstall.md

 It is reasonable to compare `cargo quickbuild` with things like `cargo-chef`, `sccache`, `bazel` and `nix`.
 These tools are all in a similar space, and I will definitely be stealing ideas from all of these projects.
 My aim with quickbuild is to meet users where they are.
 I'm hoping to produce noticeable speed-ups of from-scratch builds without requiring configuration changes in the user's computer or project.
 I also aim to build on shared infrastructure, available to all, so you don't need any involvement from finance or your ops team.
 I will be making use of free "open source tier" compute resources for building my packages, but they will be available for use by anyone to reduce their build times and CI costs, as long as they are happy to share their list of crates.io dependencies.

 I will be sinking a bunch of time into quickbuild in August.
 If you would like to become the first sponsor this work, please go to [my GitHub Sponsors page](https://github.com/sponsors/alsuren).

+[^1]:
+    In practice, when I made the client, I made it do this request in a background thread anyway, so it doesn't *really* matter how long my cold-start time is).